-The 4 main categories of changes that HRT will make are body, sexual, mental, and reproductive.
+The 4 main categories of HRT changes are body, sexual, mental, and reproductive.
 Within these categories, the mileage of medication will vary from person to person.
-Some trans girls will get substantial breast growth while others get little, or no breast growth at all.
-Some trans guys might develop a deep voice while others might not.
-It all depends on how you and your body reacts to your new hormonal state.
+Some trans girls will get substantial breast growth while others get little or no breast growth at all.

 Image is taken from https://en.wikipedia.org/wiki/Transgender_hormone_therapy_(male-to-female)

 The changes you might experience as a trans girl on HRT (MTF)

 Physical – One of the first things you will notice is your skin starts to get softer and/or smoother, as well as your pores shrinking and less natural oil production.
 You might also develop a sensitivity to bruising or cuts and a change of the odor of your body, sweat, and/or urine.

 You will also start to notice breast buds starting to form on your nipples as well.
 This can take anywhere from weeks to months to start developing.
 Your nipples might also start to be more sensitive; all of this is completely normal and part of growing breasts.
 Your breasts might also grow at different speeds, and having uneven breasts is normality.

 “It’s important to note that breast development varies from person to person.
 Not everyone develops at the same rate and most transgender women who begin hormone therapy after puberty, even after many years of treatment, can only expect to develop an “A” cup or perhaps a small “B” cup.
 As with all other women, the breasts of transgender women vary in size and shape and will sometimes be uneven with each other.
 It is usually a good idea to wait until you have been on hormones for at least a year before pursuing breast augmentation surgery.”